SoftwareAG/c8y-docs/content/edge-k8s/edge-operations-bundle/monitoring.md

 |c8yedge_db_process_start_time_seconds|The start time of the database process, measured in seconds since the Unix epoch.|This metric can be used to determine how long the database has been running since its last restart.
 It's useful for tracking uptime and correlating with other events or metrics.

 ### StatefulSets Metrics {#statefulset-metrics}
-This metric tracks the health status of StatefulSets in the Edge.
+This metric tracks the health status of StatefulSets in the Edge deployment.
 StatefulSets are Kubernetes workloads that manage stateful applications, ensuring that the deployment and scaling of the application are handled properly, and that the application maintains its state across restarts and migrations.
-<br>The _c8yedge_statefulset_ metric can be qualified by the StatefulSet name, such as `statefulset="c8ycore-sts"`, `statefulset="edge-db-rs0"`, and so on, for monitoring different StatefulSets in the Edge.
+<br>The _c8yedge_statefulset_ metric can be qualified by the StatefulSet name, such as `statefulset="c8ycore-sts"`, `statefulset="edge-db-rs0"`, and so on, for monitoring different StatefulSets in the Edge deployment.
 A gauge value of 1 for a StatefulSet indicates that it is healthy, meaning all desired replicas are up and serving without issues.
 A value of 0 indicates a failure, such as one or more replicas not running as expected.

 |Metrics|Label Options
 |:---|:---